huggingface/blog/codeparrot.md

 You can learn more about our findings in [this Twitter thread](https://twitter.com/lvwerra/status/1458470994146996225).
 We removed the duplicates and applied the same cleaning heuristics found in the [Codex paper](https://arxiv.org/abs/2107.03374).
 Codex is the model behind CoPilot and is a GPT-3 model fine-tuned on GitHub code.

 The cleaned dataset is still 50GB big and available on the Hugging Face Hub: [codeparrot-clean](http://hf.co/datasets/lvwerra/codeparrot-clean).
-With that we can setup a new tokenizer and train a model model.
+With that we can setup a new tokenizer and train a model.

 ## Initializing the Tokenizer and Model